sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hypervfcopyd</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Hyper-V FCOPY daemon
+Short desc    : Hyper-V FCOPY daemon
 URL          : http://www.kernel.org
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : Hypervfcopyd is an implementation of file copy service functionality
+Descript     : Hypervfcopyd is an implementation of file copy service functionality
              : for Linux Guest running on Hyper-V. The daemon enables host to copy
              : a file (over VMBUS) into the Linux Guest.
 The daemon first registers
              : with the kernel driver.
 After this is done it waits for instructions